nv-morpheus/MRC/CODE_OF_CONDUCT.md

 ## Overview

-Define the code of conduct followed and enforced for SRF.
+Define the code of conduct followed and enforced for MRC.

 ### Intended audience